cayennes/wanikani-minder/README.md

 * leiningen
 * postgresql
-* for deployment - heroku cli
+* optional: for deployment - heroku cli

 You'll need to create the wanikani_minder database (you can also name it something else and change the DATABASE_URL configuration)